stgm/scientific-programming-1/python/functions/30 Functions.md

 You can also define functions yourself.
 If, for example, you've written a piece of code to plot your data, you wouldn't want to copy all that code each time you acquire new data.

 Functions are an important aspect of learning how to code.
-The start of a functions is denoted by the word `def`, which is followed by the function name (which you can choose for yourself), and subsequently the parentheses `()` which may or may not contain any parameters.
+The start of a function is denoted by the word `def`, which is followed by the function name (which you can choose for yourself), and subsequently the parentheses `()` which may or may not contain any parameters.
 Closed finally by a colon `:`.
 Check out the example:

     def print_greeting():
         print("Hello")